SSalario

 + Income gap buffer (10% for between-contract periods)+$10,000

-Note: Assumes standard benefit package.
-Actual break-even varies with individual health plan, actual PTO, and income continuity.
+Note: Benefit lines translate BLS December 2025 private-industry hourly benefit ratios to a $100K wage base.
+Actual break-even varies with health plan, retirement match, paid leave, state tax, and income continuity.
 SE tax calculated on 92.35% of net income per IRS rules.

 This is why compensation professionals consistently cite the 1.3–1.5x multiplier as the minimum contractor rate needed to achieve break-even with employee compensation.
 A contractor earning less than 1.3x the equivalent W-2 salary is almost certainly earning less in total value, even if their bank account looks bigger initially.